DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 particularly through music sharing.
 In previous chapters, we have discussed how various programs have resulted in a patchwork of infrastructures in remote communities, resulting in different types of access and levels of adoption.
-The same can be observed at the level of uses, with short-term or ongoing programs encouraging or enabling certain uses in particular localities.
+The same can be observed of the level of uses, with short-term or ongoing programs encouraging or enabling certain uses in particular localities.
 For instance, the cultural archive Ara Irititja appears popular amongst the Ngaanyatjarra,